 The plume from an airplane's engines surges over

-A swimming pool blue sky.
+a swimming pool blue sky.
 Someone in a window seat

-Might have glanced below, seen the town's roofs smudged into one,
+might have glanced below, seen the town's roofs smudged into one,

-At a contrail that's waned into wisps, the plane long gone
+noticing the contrail that's waned into wisps, the plane long gone

-To another time-zone, perhaps now landing at its destination.
+to another time-zone, perhaps now landing at its destination.

-Or on a beach with the tide coming in to lap your feet.
+or on a beach with the tide coming in to lap your feet.

 But I can speculate about who you are - that you are calm and kind,

-That you are not going on a murder spree I'll take as a given,
+that you are not going on a murder spree I'll take as a given,

-From your past will return at odd moments
+that a loss from your past will return at odd moments

-Like pain, all this I will empathise with should we ever meet;
+like pain, all this I will empathise with should we ever meet;

-But for now, my only hope is that this poem - and all the others
+but for now, my only hope is that this poem - and all the others

-For a while, that they'll be like a plane trip high in the sky
+from daily life, that they'll be like a plane trip high in the sky